theo-armour/agenda/0-agenda.md

 ## <a href="" onclick="parent.location.hash=&quot;https://api.github.com/repos/theo-armour/pages/contents/00-snippets/1-slogan-of-the-day.md&quot;">Slogan</a>

 * 2024-05-17 ~ Mel Carpenter:  "Meet the person where they are and enter from their door to a fruitful exchange of dialog and the leave through the door that fits best be it a new "our" door
-* 2024-05-18 ~ Traid of the day: novelty, credibility, and utility ~ trifecta for new materials
+* 2024-05-18 ~ Triad of the day: novelty, credibility, and utility ~ trifecta for new materials

 ## Today

 * ?
 * Alix: images
 * O&A: research
-*
 * Ashley, Aaron, Shammah
 * Vish: PDF
 * Standing desk